Drag show: Jewel Box Revue

 Doc Benner, and Danny Brown produced the show which started in Miami, Florida, at a gay bar known as Club Jewel Box.
 This show would go on to set the stage for the touring drag show known as the Jewel Box Revue.
 The Jewel Box Revue was the longest running drag show that performed from the 1940s until the 1970s across the United States.
 They had at least ten specific performances in their repertoire, which was helpful for shows that ran for longer periods of time at the same place.
 The show had their own music and dances that were composed and choreographed for performers, they also did comedy sketches and some stand-up performances.
 The revue was made up of a diverse group that included African Americans, Latinos, Native Americans, and whites, which was unusual for the times before the Civil Rights Movement.

+From 1955 to 1969 the Master of Ceremonies and only drag king of the revue was biracial, butch lesbian Stormé DeLarverie, whose June, 1969 scuffle with police was, according to DeLarverie and many eyewitnesses, the spark that ignited the Stonewall uprising in New York City's Greenwich Village.

 Many of the venues they performed at were part of the "chitlin' circuit", the Howard Theatre (Washington, D.C.), the Baltimore-Royal Theatre, Uptown Theatre (Philadelphia) and the Regal Theater in Chicago.
 In 1959 they began performing at The Apollo Theater in New York City and it was always a full house when they came to town.

 In the 1960s laws and regulations were put in place against cross-dressing and the Jewel Box Revue slowed down a bit.
 Although places like Los Angeles had bans in place they were still allowed to play at certain theaters.
 Ultimately the laws and regulations against cross-dressing made it difficult for the Jewel Box Revue to perform.

 In 1975, the Jewel Box Revue performed for the last time in a production at the Bijou Theater in New York City.

+In 1987 Michelle Parkerson released the first cut of the movie, Stormé: The Lady of the Jewel Box, about DeLarverie and her time with the revue.